John Styles

-John Styles (17 March 1782 – 22 June 1849) was an English Congregational minister and animal rights writer.
+John Styles (17 March 1782 – 22 June 1849) was an English Congregational minister, biographer and animal welfare writer.
+While he is in many places described as a Methodist, the notices in the Evangelical Magazine to which he contributed appearing after his death make no mention of that.

 Biography

+Styles was born at Thrandeston, Suffolk.
+The family moved to Islington when he was about six.
+He was influenced by Thomas Wills at Islington Chapel, and made his way to nonconformist services of the ministers Nathaniel Jennings at Lothbury and Joseph Barber at Aldermanbury.
+He was a student at Hoxton College.

-Styles was educated at Hoxton College.
-Before the age of 20 he entered the ministry at Newport, Isle of Wight.
-During his career he was a pastor of independent churches at Brighton, Brixton, Clapham and Foleshill.
-He was awarded the degree of Doctor of Divinity in 1844 by Aberdeen University.
+Before the age of 20 Styles entered the ministry at Newport, Isle of Wight.
+During his career he was a pastor of an Independent church at Brighton, which he left in 1823 for Kennington.
+He had had Holland Chapel, North Brixton built, but in 1835 his congregation had to move after the mortgage costs required it to be sold.

+Styles then had Claylands Chapel built in Clapham.
+He remained there to 1844.
+From around 1844 he was pastor at Foleshill, near Coventry.

+Styles was awarded the degree of Doctor of Divinity in 1844 by Aberdeen University.
+He died at Kennington on 22 June 1849.

+Works

 In 1837, the Society for the Prevention of Cruelty to Animals (SPCA) sponsored an essay competition, with a prize of £100, for the best essay encouraging greater kindness to animals (illustrating "the obligations of humanity as due to the brute creation").
-Styles won the competition with his essay The Animal Creation: Its Claims on Our Humanity Stated and Enforced, an early work on animal rights.
+Styles won the competition with his essay The Animal Creation: Its Claims on Our Humanity Stated and Enforced, an early work on animal welfare.
+Rod Preece described Styles as an early church animal welfare proponent.

 Styles based his arguments on Christian principles from the Bible, arguing that animals feel pain and suffer as humans do and that because God has given humans dominion over animals, they should treat them with benevolence and mercy.
-Historian Anna Feuerstein has noted that "Styles compares humans to a shepherd, positioning animal welfare as pastoral power".
+Anna Feuerstein has noted that "Styles compares humans to a shepherd, positioning animal welfare as pastoral power".
 The book was positively reviewed in The Herald of Peace and The Monthly Review.

 Styles opposed all forms of hunting and vivisection.
-He was not a vegetarian, but did criticize the luxuries of meat-eating.
-Historian Rod Preece has suggested that Styles plagiarized from An Essay on Humanity to Animals (1798), by Thomas Young (c.1772–1835) of Trinity College, Cambridge, and that the SPCA jury did not notice the borrowings.
+He was not a vegetarian, but did criticise the luxuries of meat-eating.
+Preece has suggested that Styles plagiarised from An Essay on Humanity to Animals (1798), by Thomas Young (1772–1835) of Trinity College, Cambridge, and that the SPCA jury did not notice the borrowings.

-Styles died at Kennington on 22 June 1849.